ndekwe/terraform/README.md

         Outputs:\
         elb_dns_name = terraform-asg-advocacy-<ID>.<region>.elb.amazonaws.com

-To make sure the infrastructure has been provisionned as expected, log into AWS console and click on "Instances".
-You will notice newly provisionned EC2.
+To make sure the infrastructure has been provisionned as expected, log into AWS console and click on "Instances" to notice newly provisionned EC2.

-Congratulations, you have now provisionned a highly available and distributed infrastructure on AWS, via Terraform!
+Congratulations!
+You have provisionned a highly available and distributed infrastructure on AWS, via Terraform!

 Step 10: Unless you want to keep your infrastructure running, do not forget to destroy it with the following command: